HVAC & Indoor Climate Monitoring for Smart Buildings

 List of rooms, floors and technical areas with live climate status indicators.

-Sensor detail page with alarm history, comments and threshold settings for a specific HVAC zone.
+Sensor details with alarm history, comments and threshold settings for a building zone.

-Temperature and humidity trend chart for building zone
+Temperature and humidity trend chart for HVAC optimization in smart buildings

 SensMax devices